owncloud/ocis/CONTRIBUTING.md

 #### Status

-The status in the ticket live cycle.
+The status in the ticket life cycle.
 Keep an eye on that one, especially for the `Waiting-for-Feedback` tag which might indicate that the reporter is asked for feedback.

 #### Interaction